Nizzlay/nizzlay.com/content/blog/defaults-2025.md

 +++
 title = "Default apps: 2025"
 date = "2025-01-15"
-updated = "2025-01-15T10:07:00"
+updated = "2025-01-16"
 description = "Default apps.
-Inspired by Hemispheric Views, catalogued by Robb Knight.
+Inspired by Hemispheric Views, and catalogued by Robb Knight.
 And now, also listed by me 😄"

 [taxonomies]
 +++